douglasdeodato/lovelycss/README.md

 ## Grunt Sass
 we have 2 css files compiled by grunt sass:

-lovelycss.development.css  for development so you can see the line and the name of file for debug.
+lovelycss.dev.css  for development so you can see the line and the name of file for debug.

 lovelycss.dist.css  for distribution when you finish your App.